haiku/website/content/blog/apl/2021-02-28_look_at_hpkg.md

 ### The Outer Container

-The structure of the "outer container" of the HPKG file is shown in the following diagram.
+The structure of the HPKG file is shown in the following diagram together with how this relates to the uncompressed Heap data.

 ![Outer Container](/files/blog/apl/look_at_hpkg/outercontainer.png)